okwolf/hyperapp-cra-example/README.md

+# Hyperapp Example

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and then customized for Hyperapp using [`cra-hyperapp`](https://github.com/okwolf/cra-hyperapp).

 Below you will find some information on how to perform common tasks.
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).